dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 This gives fast thick `Bd=0.9*Dn` bridges with minimal `Bfw=0.25` overlap, giving `Be=0.9*Dn-Lh` bottom perimeter error and `Ar=0.728*Dn/Lh` anchor extrusion.
-Use this for internal bridges, of maybe for external bridges if you have some mechanism like a post-processing script to dial down the anchor extrusion.
+Use this for internal bridges, or maybe for external bridges if you have some mechanism like a post-processing script to dial down the anchor extrusion.